agentzh/code2ebook/README.md

 ```

 In this example, the resulting ebook file is named `my-project.epub` in the
-current working directory, which is readily readable in apps like `iBooks`.
+current working directory, which is readily readable in apps like `iBooks` on iPad or iPhone.

 [Back to TOC](#table-of-contents)